Girl names starting with V are having a moment.

 Let’s dive into this most stylish letter, and all of those gorgeous girl names starting with V.

-POPULAR GIRL NAMES STARTING WITH V
+GIRL NAMES STARTING WITH V IN THE US TOP 1000

 A successor to Isabella, count Valentina among the romance language names with big, bold sounds.
 Like fellow V-name Victoria, Valentina also has a great meaning: strong, from the Latin valens.
 Saint Valentine layers on a sort of sentimental feeling, but Valentina’s sound is different enough that it works for daughters born on February 14th … or any of the other 364 days a year.